A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Joint estimation of multiple nonlinear mixed effects models

-Let $y_{i,j}^{g}$ be the observation at time $t_{i,j}^{g}$ ($j \in \{1,\ldots,n_{i}^{g}\}$) for the $i$-th patient ($i \in \{1,\ldots,N_{g}\}$) in the $g$-th group ($g \in \{1,\ldots,G\}$).
+Let $y_{g,i,j}$ be the observation at time $t_{g,i,j}$ ($j \in \{1,\ldots,n_{g,i}\}$) for the $i$-th patient ($i \in \{1,\ldots,N_{g}\}$) in the $g$-th group ($g \in \{1,\ldots,G\}$).
 We consider models of the form:

-where $f$ and $d$ are two given non linear functions.
-The function $d$ corresponds to the error model and is assumed to be $d=af + b$ with $a$ and $b$ two real constants.
-Measurement errors $\epsilon_{i,j}^{g}$ are further assumed to be independent and identically distributed.
-Individual parameters $\phi_{i}^{g}$ for the $i$-th subject in group $g$ is a $p$-dimensional random vector, independent of $\epsilon_{i,j}^{g}$ and assumed to be decomposable (up to a transformation $h$) as:
+where $f$ and $d$ are two given nonlinear functions.
+The function $d$ corresponds to the error model.
+In this paper, we restrict to the standard form $d=af + b$ with $a$ and $b$ two constants.
+Measurement errors $\varepsilon_{g,i,j}$ are further assumed to be independent and identically distributed.
+Individual parameters $\phi_{g,i}$ for the $i$-th subject in group $g$ is a $p$-dimensional random vector, independent of $\varepsilon_{g,i,j}$ and assumed to be decomposable (up to a transformation $h$) as: